falconry/falcon/docs/user/recipes/request-id.rst

     ctx = _Context()

-Now you can create a :ref:`middleware <middleware>` class that you can create a unique ID and set that in the thread local:
+Then, you can create a :ref:`middleware <middleware>` class to generate a unique ID for each request, persisting it in the thread local:

 .. code:: python